AgatheEdifixio/RPS/src/README.md

     Angular CLI

-On the first launch use "npm install" the use the command "ng serve" to run the project
+On the first launch use "npm install" the use the command "ng serve" to run the project.

 # Technical Stack
 Angular 12